 You can end up paying high dollar for a watermark.

-Unless you are handy with a computer or some type of Adobe application, you can end up paying high dollar for a watermark that you may want to change or you may just end up not use at a later date.
+Unless you are handy with a computer or some type of Adobe application, you can end up paying high dollar for a watermark that you may want to change or you may just end up not using.
 So, you have spent money that goes right down the drain.
 Even if you make one in a cheap app those are the easiest to remove so they’re pretty pointless.
 Again, I’ve tried it.

 The majority of watermarks look cheap.